grav/node-webmidi-shim/README.md

 This project implements the Web MIDI API (https://webaudio.github.io/web-midi-api/) in Node.

-It allows for creating MIDI applications that will both work in the browser as well as in a Node-environment.
+It allows for creating MIDI applications that will both work in the browser (currently Google Chrome), as well as in a Node-environment.

 Requirements
 ---
-Tested with Node 4 and Node 5.
+Tested with Node 4, 5 and 6.
 Uses ES6.

 Usage
 ---